edify42/baby-time/README.md

 Two bags - labour bag and a hospital stay bag.

+* Yoga mat - WON'T NEED?
+* Music - maybe alexa
+* Fox laptop + charger
+* Phones!
+* Can bring some board games?
+Maybe one board game.
+* Massage ball (green one).
+* Snacks so that we have lots to eat!

 Check Fox's email as she's missing a few things like a booklet with some important info from the email attachment.

 ### Early phase